 For example, you could measure how many visitors spent more than 20 seconds in your lander (ideal for native articles) or how many are leaving trough your back button redirect right in your data, but the opportunities here are endless as long as you’re creative and code-savvy.

 Finally, one feature I use a lot in Binom is the marking system.
 This allows you to assign 7 different marks to any variables in your reporting and I find it particularly useful for blacklists and whitelists which are a must in many traffic sources.

 For example, I could use the X mark to identify all of them siteIDs that I have blacklisted in a RON campaign and the + mark to identify all the websiteIDs that have been moved to a new whitelist campaign.

-This isn0t really a feature I use but it’s interesting.
-Integrated landers allow you to select a file and upload it to the tracker so you don’t have to use any redirects (good or FB/Google) although everything is integrated in the same domain.
+This isn’t really a feature I use but it’s interesting.
+Integrated landers allow you to select a file and upload it to the tracker so you don’t have to use any redirects (good or FB/Google) although everything is integrated into the same domain.
 I prefer using the LP Pixel function as this keeps everything separated but I know why some people might find this useful.